ucn-triumf/SiglentDevices/README.md

 ### Install and import

 To "install" clone this directory onto your PYTHONPATH.

 Dependencies:

 * `matplotlib`
 * `pyvisa`
+* `pyvisa-py`
 * `numpy`

 Import as